 Remember the great infomercial tagline, “Set it and forget it’, for the Showtime Rotisserie?
 Well, this recipe is “make it and forget it,” at least for a day or two.
 This no cook relish is a great no food waste recipe, too, for it uses a whole lemon.
 But don’t let that scare you away, the relish is not too tart.
 It makes a nice layer for a leftover ham sandwich on toast, too!

-Put on Your TO COOK IS TO CREATE Thinking Cap: I love to add dried cranberries right before serving with pork chops.
-Don’t have a lemon on hand, only an orange?
+Put on Your TO COOK IS TO CREATE Thinking Cap: Don’t have a lemon on hand, only an orange?
 Use it instead.
 Want to make a sweet relish for a nice addition to a meat and cheese tray?
-Use brown sugar instead and add currants or nuts.
+Use brown sugar instead and add currants or nuts or dried cranberries for Lemon Cranberry Relish.
 Diced onion and peppers can also be added before refrigerating.
 Want it even zestier?
 Add crushed pineapple.
-Looking for something else to serve with this relish?
-It goes perfectly with Club Sandwich Meatballs.

 FOOD FUN: Remember the childhood song of “I’m a Little Teapot?”
 Sing this song, I’m a Little Bunny, to that tune as you put out the carrots for the Easter bunny:

 I’m a little bunny, with a cotton tail; See me hopping down the trail, When I see a carrot–